wharfkit/website/src/lib/docs/AccountKit/BuyRamBytes.md

 const action = testAccount.buyRamBytes(1024);
 ```

-To override the receiver of the RAM purchase:
+To override the receiver of the RAM purchase, the `receiver` option can be specified:

 ```typescript
 const action = testAccount.buyRamBytes(1024, {